brownsugarmilkT/ChromeExtensionScreenTimeLike/README.md

-This is my first personal project.
+This is my first personal project, apart from schoolwork.
 While developing this, I enhanced my HTML and CSS Skills while also learning a bit of JavaScript.

 I will continue to make changes to it as a lot of things do not work as intended however I am sure I will reach the result I want.